niuers/AlwaysLearning/Machine Learning/Feature Engineering.md

 ### Feature space vs Data space
 Collectively, a collection of data can be visualized in feature space as a point cloud.
 Conversely, we can visualize features in data space.
+* Picture the set of data points in feature space.
+Each data point is a dot, and the whole set of data points forms a blob.

 ### Dealing with Counts
 It is a good idea to check the scale and determine whether to keep the data as raw numbers, convert them into binary values to indicate presence, or bin them into coarser granularity.